Picking Winners in Daily Fantasy Sports Using Integer Programming: Performance

 \subsection{Implementation and Runtime}

-All formulations were constructed using the JuMP algebraic modeling language \citep{Dunning:2015a,Lubin:2013}, which is written in the Julia programming language \citep{Bezanson:2012}.
-This allowed us to test the runtime of our approach for various integer programming solvers.
-In practice, we must wait for information about which goalies are being played to be posted before we construct our lineups.
+All formulations were constructed using the JuMP algebraic modeling language \citep{DunningHuchetteLubin2017,LubinDunningIJOC}, which is written in the Julia programming language \citep{Bezanson:2012}.
+This allowed us to test the runtime of our approach for various integer programming solvers. {The complete software used to construct the integer programming lineups is available at {an open-source GitHub webpage \citep{ref:github_hockey}}. }

+In practice, we must wait for information about {the} goalies {that} are {playing} to be posted before we construct our lineups.
 Goalies do not play every night, so if we do not wait for this information, we may put goalies in lineups who are not playing and receive zero points for them.
 This goalie information is generally posted on public websites about 30 minutes before the games begin.
-We must be able to solve the greedy integer programming formulation in this time to be able to enter the contest.
-We show in Figure \ref{fig:runtime} the time needed to solve the greedy integer programming formulation for 100 lineups in each of our contests using different integer programming solvers.
+We must be able to {find a solution} in this time to be able to enter the contest. {The first three plots} in Figure \ref{fig:runtime} {show} the time needed to solve the {algorithm} {presented in Section \ref{sec:algorithm} with Type 4 constraints and a maximum lineup overlap of six} for 100 lineups in each of our contests using different integer programming solvers.
 We consider the free solvers CBC \citep{cbc} and GLPK \citep{glpk} and the commercial solver Gurobi \citep{gurobi}.
 All computations were done using a Intel Core i5-4570 3.20GHz with 8GB of RAM.
-We find that all solvers are able to solve the integer programming formulations in under four minutes, giving sufficient time to enter the lineups into the contest.
-The complete software used to construct the integer programming lineups is available at \url{https://github.com/dscotthunter/Fantasy-Hockey-IP-Code}.
+We find that all solvers are able to solve {our algorithm for 100 lineups} in under four minutes, giving sufficient time to enter the lineups into the contest.

+{While our simple formulations were more than adequate for the approach that allowed us to consistently win over several weeks, solve times could become an issue when more elaborate approaches are used.
+For instance, instead of solving for one lineup at a time like we propose, we could solve for two lineups at a time.
+To consider lineups $i$ and $i+1$ we simply combine the $i$-th formulation (on variables $\{x_{ij}\}_{j=1}^{p}$) with the $i+1$-th formulation (on variables $\{x_{(i+1)j}\}_{j=1}^{p}$) by adding a variant of the overlap constraint \eqref{eq:overlap} which restricts the overlap between the two lineups and is given by}